20 Animals With Green Eyes

 by Judy Gallagher is licensed under CC BY 2.0

-The huge vivid green eyes of the Green-eyed Flower Bee (Anthophora bimaculata) are the source of the name.
+The name comes from the huge, vivid green eyes of the Green-eyed Flower Bee (Anthophora bimaculata).

-These frogs (Ranoidea serrata), which get their name from their big green eyes, can be found in a variety of altitudes.
+These frogs (Ranoidea serrata), which get their name from their big green eyes, can be found in various altitudes.

 Raw green eyes are a feature of the Great Pondhawk (Erythemis vesiculosa), a bird native to the US and Mexico.